 Definitely an important one here!
 We want you to understand how you are compensated for the work you do, so read on!

 The remuneration for tasks are set on a task level.
 Some tasks will pay more and some will pay less.
+Payment normally varies from 1c to 3c (euro) per word.
 Several things will determine this which includes:

 - Type of task

 - Amount of words

 - Quality level required